UZ-SLAMLab/Endo-Depth-and-Motion/README.md

   <img src="assets/teaser.gif" alt="example input output gif" width="600" />
 </p>
 <p align="center">
-  [Full video](https://youtu.be/G1XWIyEbvPc) of Endo-Depth-and-Motion working on Hamlyn dataset
+  Full video of *Endo-Depth-and-Motion* working on Hamlyn dataset: https://youtu.be/G1XWIyEbvPc
 </p>

 ## 💭 About

-Endo-Depth-and-Motion is a pipeline where first, pixel-wise depth is predicted on a set of keyframes of the endoscopic monocular video using a deep neural network (Endo-Depth).
+*Endo-Depth-and-Motion* is a pipeline where first, pixel-wise depth is predicted on a set of keyframes of the endoscopic monocular video using a deep neural network (*Endo-Depth*).
 The motion of each frame with respect to the closest keyframe is estimated by minimizing the photometric error, robustified using image pyramids and robust error functions.
 Finally, the depth maps of the keyframes are fused in a Truncated Signed Distance Function (TSDF)-based volumetric representation.

 ## ⚙️ Setup